TheTempusProject/TheTempusProject/CONTRIBUTING.md

 ## Naming Conventions
 - File names are to be lower case
 - All class names must be upper case
-- Any data being stored as a file must be saved in the app directory
+- Any data being stored as a file must be saved in the app directory (with the exception of config which should be stored unde config/)
-- Controllers must have a constructor and destructor incorporating the constructor and destructor in the Resources Controller
+- Controllers must have a constructor and destructor using the constructor and destructor methods found in resources/
-- (This will be an interface requirement soon)
-- Views must be named using underscores for separation and must be prefixed with view_
+- Views must be named using lowerCamelCase

 ## Dependencies
 Whenever a dependency is updated or added, pull requests must include a section that answers the following questions.